transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 # Peer Review

-Information on what type of peer review is used by a journal is generally good.
+Information on what type of peer review is used by a journal is mixed (see figure \@ref(fig:peer-type)).
-There are great differences between disciplines, when it comes to which type of peer review is used (see figure \@ref(fig:peer-type)).
+Overall, around 30% of all journals do not provide clear information about their peer review process.
+However, there are major differences between disciplines.
+In the social sciences and humanities, double blind peer review is more prevalent, and the proportion of unclear policies the lowest.
+Business, Economics and Management, along with most disciplines from the sciences, display higher levels of unclear policies, with single blind peer review being more prevalent in the sciences.

 <div class="figure">
 <img src="12-analysis-writeup_files/figure-html/peer-type-1.png" alt="Type of peer review used"  />
 <p class="caption">(\#fig:peer-type)Type of peer review used</p>
 </div>

+When it comes to recognition of peer review activity, only 11% of all journals deposit reviewer activity into open datdabases.
+On the other hand, the majority of journals (81%) does not state at all, whether peer review  activity is deposited in any kind of database, open or not.